rskelly/canvecj/README.md

 Blank lines and those beginning with # are ignored.

 This program is dependent on slf4j.
+There is a binary in the root folder that contains the dependencies.
+Invoke it with the following command:

+	java -jar canvec_extractor.jar extractor.jobs

 * http://geogratis.cgdi.gc.ca/geogratis/en/product/search.do?id=5460AA9D-54CD-8349-C95E-1A4D03172FDF